 Available Resident Courses are shown below.
 The “back to back” scheduling of these resident courses affords attendees the option of attending either or all courses.
 The resident courses can also be offered in-country.
-We are also now offering a new in-residence course in Spanish for qualified particiants unable to meet the ELC score of 80.
+We also now offer two regionally tailored in-residence courses for Spanish and French speaking participants from Latin America and Africa.

-The next course is scheduled for 6-17 March, 2016 in Monterey, California.
-IDARM offers a two-week “Principles of Defense Acquisition Management” course at the US Naval Postgraduate School, Monterey, Caifornia bi-annually.
+The next course is scheduled during 24 February to 6 March, 2020 in Monterey, California.
+IDARM offers a two-week “Principles of Defense Acquisition Management” course at the US Naval Postgraduate School, Monterey, Caifornia.
 This course provides a theoretical examination of defense acquisition and logistics, combined with practical application in a variety of national settings.
 Additionally, international best practices are discussed along with the challenges associated with implementation.

-The next course is scheduled for 31 October- 11 November, 2016 in Monterey, California.
-IDARM offers a two-week “Principles of Defense Procurement and Contracting” course at the US Naval Postgraduate School, Monterey, California bi-annually.
+The next course is scheduled during 9-20 March, 2020 in Monterey, California.
+IDARM offers a two-week “Principles of Defense Procurement and Contracting” course at the US Naval Postgraduate School, Monterey, California.
 This course provides a practical examination of defense procurement and contracting issues.
 It includes a comparative analysis of the United States, European Union and NATO models of contracting.

-The next course is scheduled for 14-23 November, 2016 in Monterey, California.
-IDARM offers an eight day “International Defense Acquisition Negotiations” course at the US Naval Postgraduate School, Monterey, California every fall.
+The next course is scheduled for 23 March - 1 April, 2020 in Monterey, California.
+IDARM offers an eight day “International Defense Acquisition Negotiations” course at the US Naval Postgraduate School, Monterey, California.
 This course focuses on planning and preparing for negotiations with a special emphasis on negotiation of complex issues in a multi-cultural environment.
 Extensive in-class negotiations are conducted.
 Course participants learn their negotiating style preference and how and when to adapt their negotiation styles given the behavior and goals of the parties.